Conditions and diseases

 - MRIor NMRscan: this magnetic scan shows the rectum in detail without using X-rays.
 This allows to estimate the depth of a lesion in the rectal wall better.
 The presence of suspicious lymph nodes near the rectum can usually be better assessed with an MRI.

 - Endoscopic ultrasound (EUS): an anal ultrasound device can sometimes be used to assess the depth of limited lesions.
 For more advanced malignant tumours, an NMR is usually sufficient.

 - If the lesion in the rectum is still a benign polyp, a local resection (i.e. a removal) can be opted for.
 In this case, the lump – including a limited margin – is removed through the anus.
 In case of smaller lesions, resection can be done immediately during the colonoscopy.

 - Larger injuries sometimes require surgical intervention through the anus, which we call transanal endoscopic microsurgical resection or TEM.
-A definitive diagnosis can be reached based on microscopic examination of this large biopsy.
+Based on microscopic examination of this large biopsy, a definitive diagnosis can be reached.
 If it proves to be a benign polyp, its total removal is usually sufficient and further treatment, such as more far-reaching surgery, radiation or chemotherapy, is not necessary.

 - If it is cancer, radiotherapy is sometimes given prior to surgery.
 Read more here about radiotherapy for rectal cancer.

 - The removal of the tumour with a safe margin can also be done by surgical removal of the rectum.